Welcome to the TSRA’s Safe Communities Programme.

 The Mura Kaimel Playgroup caters for Indigenous and non-Indigenous children aged 0-5 years, providing a range of healthy/safe, social and culturally-based activities.

-The Mura Kaimel Playgroup is funded by the Queensland Government Department of Education and Employment.
+The Mura Kaimel Playgroup is funded by the Department of Prime Minister and Cabinet.

 Recognised Entity Service